National Guard called to respond to Minneapolis violence

 Amid the violence in Minneapolis, a man was found fatally shot Wednesday night near a pawn shop, possibly by the owner, authorities said.

-Fire crews responded to about 30 intentionally set blazes during the protests, including at least 16 structure fires, and multiple fire trucks were damaged by rocks and other projectiles, the fire department said.
+Fire crews responded to about 30 intentionally set blazes, including at least 16 structure fires, and multiple fire trucks were damaged by rocks and other projectiles, the fire department said.
 No one was hurt by the blazes.

-There was no sign of police at the destroyed shopping center, though a couple dozen were outside the precinct house.
-One man standing outside the building was using a bullhorn to shout.
-“I can’t breathe, I can’t breathe.
+There was no sign of police at the destroyed shopping center, though a couple dozen officers were outside the precinct house.
+One man standing outside the building used a bullhorn to shout “I can’t breathe, I can’t breathe.
 Mama, I can’t breathe,” repeating some of Floyd’s pleas for relief.

 Across from the precinct, someone had spray-painted the sidewalk in red: “Where’s humanity?”